Legal, Privacy & Data Protection Statement

 Applying for a role

-Note that if you apply for a post with us, and provide your CV, we will receive more detailed personal data (if you provide it), including biographical data about institutions you have attended and other posts that you have held.
+If you apply for a post with us, and provide your CV, we will receive more detailed personal data (if provided), including biographical data about institutions you have attended and other posts that you have held.

 Aggregated Data